leouieda/website/content/pages/about.rst

     :alt: Me at Torres del Paine, Chile.

 Hello.
 My name is **Leonardo Uieda**.
-I'm a geophysicist  working mainly on potential field inverse problems.
+I'm an **Assistant Professor of Geophysics** at the `Universidade do Estado do Rio de Janeiro`_, Brasil.
+My research focuses on inverse problems in gravity and magnetic methods and development of `open-source software for geophysics`_.
-At the moment I'm a PhD student at the `Observatório Nacional`_, Rio de Janeiro, Brazil.
+At the moment I'm also a PhD student at the `Observatório Nacional`_.
-My main interests include, but are not limited to:
-`inverse problems`_,
-`open-source software`_,
-and
-`Northern Shaolin Kung Fu`_.

 You'll find me around the internet as
 `@leouieda`_ on **Twitter**